 Yet that is not the only result.
 Inflexible labor regulations help make sure that only experienced professional men are given formal contracts; women and young people have to fend for themselves in the gray market.
 Red tape discourages new businesses.
 Slow courts mean that entrepreneurs are forced to turn down attractive opportunities with new customers because they know they cannot protect themselves if they are cheated.
 Poor countries have the worst examples of such regulations, and that is one of the major reasons they are poor.
-Governments in rich countries usually quickly tasks and cheaply, perform these basic whereas governments in poor countries draw out the processes in the hope of pocketing some extra cash themselves.
+Governments in rich countries usually perform these basic tasks quickly and cheaply, whereas governments in poor countries draw out the processes in the hope of pocketing some extra cash themselves.